AndrewPiroli/NOS-MCT/README.md

 A different config can be loaded through the --config or -c command line option.

-The config file is in CSV format with a header and 3 fields, hostname or ip, username, password
+The config file is in CSV format with a header and 4 fields, hostname or ip, username, password, secret

-Enable passwords are not yet supported, the account must be configured to log in directly to privileged exec mode.